-6.2.5 Level 2A Bit Flag Convention
+6.3.5 Level 2A Bit Flag Convention

-At the start of processing, all QuikSCAT bit flag values are initialized.
-The standard procedure for QuikSCAT initialization of bit flags sets all defined bits to 1 and all undefined bits to 0.
-If the Level 2A Processor detects an anomalous condition which halts the processing for a particular σ_o , the appropriate bit flag which indicates the error condition remains set to 1.
-Since the processor may curtail sub-sequent operations for a composite σ_o that fails a test, those bit flag conditions which normally would be tested in the subsequent code could retain their initialized value.
-Thus, the order in which bit flags are processed often determines whether their values are meaningful.
+At the start of processing, all SeaWinds bit flag values are initialized.
+The standard procedure for SeaWinds initialization of bit flags sets all defined bits to 1 and all undefined bits to 0.
+When the Level 2A Processor notes the successful completion of any logical step that is recorded in the bit flags, the processor clears the corresponding bit flag to 0.
+On the other hand, if the processor should detect an anomalous condition that halts the processing for a particular sigma0, the appropriate bit flag that indicates the error condition remains set to 1.
+Since the processor may curtail subsequent operations for any sigma0 that fails a test, those bit flag conditions, which normally would be tested in the subsequent code, could retain their initialized value.
+Thus, the order in which bit flags are processed often determines whether their values are meaningful

-For instance, if the surface_flag for a particular composite σ_0 indicates that land is present, the Level 2A Processor does not test whether ice is present.
+For instance, if the surface\flag for a particular composite $\sigma_0$ indicates that land is present, the Level 2A Processor does not test whether ice is present.
 Since the code does not test for ice, the value of the surface ice flag and ice map available flag remain set to 1.
-Clearly, these values for the surface ice flag and the ice map available flag are not indicative of the conditions for that σ_0 .
+Clearly, these values for the surface ice flag and the ice map available flag are not indicative of the conditions for that $\sigma_0$ .

-On the other hand, the Level 2A Processor does attempt to calculate attenuation for every σ_o regardless of whether the measurement had been flagged for land or for ice.
+On the other hand, the Level 2A Processor does attempt to calculate attenuation for every $\sigma_0$ regardless of whether the measurement had been flagged for land or for ice.
 Thus, the value of the attenuation map available flag is always correct, regardless of previously flagged conditions.